Also known as: shrimp squat, single-leg shrimp, eccentric shrimp squat, one-leg shrimp

 Frequently Asked Questions

-How can I progress or modify the Negative shrimp squat?
+How can I progress or regress the negative shrimp squat?